More Bible Study Online - Related Page Links

 "Let them bring forth and show us what will happen.
 Let them show the former things, show what they were, that we may consider them, and know the latter end of them -- or let them declare to us, things to come.
 Let them show us the things, that are to come hereafter, that we may know that you are gods -- Yes!
 Do good, or do evil, so that we may be dismayed, and see it together.
 Indeed, I'll tell you this -- you are nothing, and your work is nothing.
 He who chooses you is an abomination." -- Isaiah 41:18-24

-Nonetheless, I also want you to know, that there are some things, that are being overlooked?
-Keep in mind, that when it came to the projects that required very hard and heavy labor -- you know, projects that dealt with the supply or treasure cities that was known as: Pithom and Raamses.
-For these were the cities that were built in honor of the Egyptians false gods -- know that they were pretty much finished by this time.
+Nonetheless, I also want you to know, there are some things that are being overlooked, when it comes to this Sacred Account.
+When it comes to the projects that required very hard and heavy labor, projects that dealt with the supply, or treasure cities, that was known as: Pithom and Raamses.
+These were the cities that were built in honor of the Egyptians false gods.
+I just want to point out, that they were pretty much finished by this time.

 So the Egyptians didn't really need the Hebrew men any more from this point forward.
-And so therefore, it would be during this time, that the Egyptians were turning towards diluting, and eventually weeding out the Israelites, by taking their women to be their own.
-People seem to forget, that this is what the Egyptians were known for -- for there was a time, that Abraham had to deal with it, back during his days:
+And so therefore, it would be during this time, the Egyptians were turning towards diluting, and eventually weeding out the Israelites, by killing off the future of their males, and eventually, start taking the Israelite women, to be their own.
+People seem to forget, this is what the Egyptians were known for, remember there was a time, Abraham had to deal with it, back during his days:

 "And it came to pass, when Abraham was close to entering Egypt, that he said to Sarai his wife: 'Indeed I know that you are a woman of beautiful countenance.
 Therefore it will happen, when the Egyptians see you, that they will say: "This is his wife."
 And it will be at that time, they will kill me, but they will let you live.
 Please say you are my sister, that it may be well with me for your sake, and that I may live, because of you.'" -- Genesis 12:11